-The four focus areas of the Digestive Health Center (DHC) are linked by highly innovative biomedical research cores that are listed below.
+The three focus areas of the Digestive Health Center (DHC) are linked by highly innovative biomedical research cores that are listed below.
 Collectively they form a powerful infrastructure that fosters the development of personalized and predictive medical approaches to digestive diseases in children.
 These cores provide members with the latest advancements in technology and assist in experimental design.

 Gene Analysis Core